More Information about the RemotePi Board

 - Letting you switch the power of the Raspberry Pi on and off with the remote or the pushbutton.

-- RemotePi Board + 2015 for the Raspberry Pi Model B+ :
+- RemotePi Board + 2015 for the Raspberry Pi Model B+ or A+ :

 Note : The RemotePi Board + 2015 is available as variants with integrated IR receiver and LED or external IR receiver and LED connected by a cable.

-The reason why two versions of the RemotePi Board exist is, because the Raspberry Pi model A and B is physically different from the model B+.
+The reason why two versions of the RemotePi Board exist is, because the Raspberry Pi model A and B is physically different from the model B+ and A+.
 Mounting holes and connectors are in different positions.
-The two versions of the RemotePi Board would work with any model of the Raspberry Pi (i.e. A, B, B+), but they physically do not fit well on the Raspberry Pi model they were not designed for.
+The two versions of the RemotePi Board would work with any model of the Raspberry Pi (i.e. A, B, B+, A+), but they physically do not fit well on the Raspberry Pi model they were not designed for.

 The board piggy backs on top of the Raspberry Pi and should fit into most cases (after some case modifications).
 You can as well purchase an acrylic case specifically designed for the RemotePi Board on this site.